asmodehn/xest/apps/xest_clock/README.md

 The goal is for this library to be the only one dealing with time concerns, to free other apps from this burden.

+## Roadmap

+- [X] Clock as a Stream of Timestamps (internally integers for optimization)
+- [X] Clock with offset, used to simulate remote clocks locally.
+- [ ] NaiveDateTime integration

+## Later, maybe ?

+- erlang timestamp integration
+- Tempo integration
+- Clock with offset and skew / linear map ?
+- Clock with error anticipation and correction
+- Generic Event Stream

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed